-The AD7712 is a sigma-delta A/D converter with on-chip digital filtering, intended for the measurement of wide dynamic range, low frequency signals such as those in industrial control or process control applications.
-It contains a sigma-delta (or charge-balancing) ADC, a calibration microcontroller with on-chip static RAM, a clock oscillator, a digital filter, and a bidirectional serial communications port.
+The AD7713 is a $\Sigma$ - $\Delta$ ADC with on-chip digital filtering, intended for the measurement of wide dynamic range, low frequency signals, such as those in industrial control or process control applications.
+It contains a $\Sigma$ - $\Delta$ (or charge balancing) ADC, a calibration microcontroller with on-chip static RAM, a clock oscillator, a digital filter, and a bidirectional serial communications port.

-The part contains two analog input channels, one programmable gain differential input, and one programmable gain high level single-ended input.
+The part contains three analog input channels, two programmable gain differential input channels, and one programmable gain high-level single-ended input channel.
 The gain range on both inputs is from 1 to 128.
-For the AIN1 input, this means that the input can accept unipolar signals of between 0 mV and 20 mV and 0 mV and $\pm 2.5 \text{ V}$ or bipolar signals in the range from $\pm 20 \text{ mV}$ to $\pm 2.5 \text{ V}$ when the reference input voltage equals 2.5 V. The input voltage range for the AIN2 input is $\pm 4 \times V{REF}/GAIN$ and is $\pm 10 \text{ V}$ with the nominal reference of 2.5 V and a gain of 1.
+For the AIN1 and AIN2 inputs, this means that the input can accept unipolar signals of between 0 mV to 20 mV and 0 V to 2.5 V or bipolar signals in the range from $\pm 20$ mV to $\pm 2.5$ V when the reference input voltage equals 2.5 V. The input voltage range for the AIN3 input is $4 \times V{REF}$ /GAIN and is 0 V to 10 V with the nominal reference of 2.5 V and a ANALOG gain of 1.
 The input signal to the selected analog input channel is continuously sampled at a rate determined by the frequency of the master clock, MCLK IN, and the selected gain (see Table III).
-A chargebalancing A/D converter (sigma-delta modulator) converts the sampled signal into a digital pulse train whose duty cycle contains the digital information.
-The programmable gain function on the analog input is also incorporated in this sigmadelta modulator with the input sampling frequency being modified to give the higher gains.
-A sinc3 digital low-pass filter processes the output of the sigma-delta modulator and updates the output register at a rate determined by the first notch frequency of this filter.
+A charge balancing ADC ( $\Sigma$ - $\Delta$ modulator) converts the sampled signal into a digital pulse train whose duty cycle contains the digital information.
+The programmable gain function on the analog input is also incorporated in this $\Sigma$ - $\Delta$ modulator with the input sampling frequency being modified to give the higher gains.
+A sinc digital low-pass filter processes the output of the $\Sigma$ - $\Delta$ modulator and updates the output register at a rate determined by the first notch frequency of this filter.
 The output data can be read from the serial port randomly or periodically at any rate up to the output register update rate.
 The first notch of this digital filter (and therefore its -3 dB frequency) can be programmed via an on-chip control register.
-The programmable range for this first notch frequency is from 9.76 Hz to 1.028 kHz, giving a programmable range for the -3 dB frequency of 2.58 Hz to 269 Hz.
+The programmable range for this first notch frequency is from 1.952 Hz to 205.59 Hz, giving a programmable range for the -3 dB frequency of 0.52 Hz to 53.9 Hz.